 Loochoo Naval Mission

 In 1846, the temple was commandeered by British Christian missionary and doctor Bernard Jean Bettelheim, who took occupation for 7 years, driving off its rightful Buddhist occupants and worshippers.
 When HMS Starling docked port in Naha, the port master protested Bettleheim’s plan to disembark, a wish the captain intended to honor.
 Unfortunately, Bettelheim made his way ashore anyway and was offered shelter at nearby Gokoku-ji.
 He rewarded this kindness by kicking out its occupants, and boarded up the temple, throwing away much of the paraphernalia there, referring to it as “heathen furniture of the idolatry”.

 He was soon deemed a nuisance, and the Ryukyuan royal government dispatched guards to watch over the temple and observe his movements throughout the area.

 Although this gift was originally a bell from Shuri-jo, which was found to be imperfect.
 Instead, a bell from Gokoku-ji was offered.
 Despite being forged in 1456 and with a strong tie to the temple, it had become part of the Bethlehem residence.
 Desecrated along with so much else, the government wasn’t too upset to part with it.
 (The bell ended up at the U.S Naval academy in Annapolis, where it resided until its return to Japan in 1987).
 Eventually, Bettleheim left with Perry, finally restoring the temple back to its rightful overseers.

 Battle of Okinawa.

 A stone monument that was erected in 1926 in memoriam to Dr. Bettleheim also remains and was restored when reconstruction work was carried out.

 As with many temples and shrines, it is a place of peace and reflection.
-Within its modest grounds sits a main hall, entered from the Naminoue-gu side via a flight of stairs.
-At the top, two Buddhist statues, often adorned with baby clothing, greet you. walk through into the usually quiet courtyard, and you’ll find the main hall up a further fight of stairs.
+Meanwhile within its modest grounds sits a main hall, entered from the Naminoue-gu side via a flight of stairs.
+At the top, two Buddhist statues, often adorned with baby clothing, greet you.
+Furthermore walk through into the usually quiet courtyard, and you’ll find the main hall up a further fight of stairs.
 On the same level, there is a war memorial to be seen, as well as the Bettleheim stone.
 From here you can access a multilevel park, home to a few unique statues and monuments.
 Also well worth a look.